All Episodes

 We were stable mates, right?

-I think I'd do fine.
+I think it'll fine.

 dan friesen

-Yeah, he's a tough cookie, but Trump will probably get along with him, or someone else will.
+Yeah, he's a tough cookie, but Trump will probably get along with him or someone else will.

 Yeah.